mnot/redbot/README.rst

 a cron job to regularly clean it.
 For example::

   0 1 0 0 0 find /tmp/redbot/ -mtime +15 -exec rm {} \;

+If you don't want to store responses temporarily, set tmp_dir to 'None'.

 Support, Reporting Issues and Contributing
 ------------------------------------------